manuelbomi/A-FastAPI-based-Prediction-Serving-UI-for-Machine-Learning-Applications/README.md

-# A FastAPI based Prediction Serving UI for Machine Learning Predcition
+# A FastAPI based Prediction Serving UI for Machine Learning Applications
 ## ✅ Project Overview

 This is a simple project where FastAPI is used to serve machine learning prediction.